learn-earn/jekyll-now/_posts/2020-10-14-What-I-learnt-about-how-SwiftUI-managing-State.md

 excerpt: >-
   What do we do if we need to change the property values in view using SwiftUI?
 ---
-## What I learnt about how SwiftUI managing State

 In SwiftUI, views are struct, and struct is immutable.
 So we cannot change the value of its properties.